asatarin/asatarin.github.io/talks/2020-06-hydra-heads-interview.md

 #### Books
  - ["Distributed systems for fun and profit"](http://book.mixu.net/distsys/single-page.html)

-    This short book will give you good grasp of some theoretical concepts without going too deep. it's a good starting point to dive into distributed systems.
+    This short book will give you a good grasp of some theoretical concepts without going too deep. it's a good starting point to dive into distributed systems.

  - [“Database Internals: A Deep Dive into How Distributed Data Systems Work”](https://www.amazon.com/dp/1492040347/ref=cm_sw_r_tw_dp_x_GcI9Eb0T0NTMT)